Hillsboro Beach Personal Trainer: Motivation for Fitness

 By Hillsboro Beach personal trainer Joe Kozma -

 Motivation is the difference between sitting on your rear end in front of the television doing nothing and dutifully completing your pre-planned scientific workout every day.
 The question is how do we improve and optimize motivation so we can attain our fitness goals?
-There are a number of things that we can do to optimize motivation.
-The most powerful thing we can do to improve motivation is to stand in front of the mirror naked and honestly assess our fitness level.
+There are a number of things that we can do to optimize our own motivation.
+The most powerful thing we can do to improve motivation is to stand in front of the mirror naked and honestly assess our own fitness level.

 Do you look good naked?